hat is a Binding Financial Agreement?

 - The BFA is void, voidable or unenforceable

-Anyone can lawfully enter into a BFA, whether they are heterosexual or same sex couple, cohabiting or intending to cohabit; Married or intending to marry, Separated and Divorced.
+Anyone can lawfully enter into a BFA, whether they are heterosexual or same sex couple, cohabiting or intending to cohabit; married or intending to marry, separated or divorced.

 What are the advantages of a Binding Financial Agreement?